vasudev-gm/regtweaks/Windows-FAQ.md

 #### Windows 1809 (2019) LTSB/LTSC doesn't include UWP apps does this means I can't install UWD drivers?!

 You still can use the old legacy drivers (if provided) and even without official support you are able to install the driver with the device manager "have-a-disk" method but several functions aren't available.
-Keep in mind that LTSB/LTSB is not meant to be used as "normal" OS (fpr e.g. exactly this reason).
+Keep in mind that LTSB/LTSB is not meant to be used as "normal" OS (for e.g. exactly this reason).

 #### How do I enable Windows Sandbox Feature and how does it work?!